giraldomauricio/prails/README.md

 prails
 ======

+You can call it Php On Rails.
+Php Rails.
+PHPoR.
+But all those name are taken somehow.
+So I decided to come with a closer, but unused approach: PRAILS.

 Prails is a Rails inspired PHP MVC Framework.
 Instead of bringing a heavyweight set of classes and assets, this framework is very simple but works just as any other one.
 You can start with your own models or you can create your own.
 Support for MySQL and fixtures come out of the box.
 Support for other databases is coming in the near future.
+Full support for Fat Controllers or Fat Models.
+You choose.

 It comes with its own test class to avoid the installation of additional test frameworks.
 The results are jUnit compatible if you want to integrate the project with automated builders.
 Just point your